ThinkBigEg/Eth-Smithereens/README.md

     <li> Post or comment may Include Hashtags </li>
     <li> Latest 5 Active Trends </li>
     <li> Full Text Search for users, posts, groups</li>
-    <li> a user able to mention or tag any other user in a comment or post</li>
+    <li> Ability to mention or tag any other user in a comment or post</li>
     </ol>
   </li>